byDagor/Dagor-Brushless-Controller/docs/hardware/driver.md

 # Power stage

 The board's power stage consist of three N-channel MOSFET half-bridges and a DRV8305 pre-driver.
-The power stage can be described as the components necessary to drive a brushless motor according to the logic from the logic stage.
+The power stage can be described as the components necessary to deliver the power to drive a brushless motor according to the logic from the logic stage.
 The area marked in red shows the power stage in the Dagor Controller Alpha.

 ![power_stage_dagor](Images/power_stage_dagor.png)